LouisGaravaglia/IPAz/README.md

 Considering that pagination would also be necessary, I switched to a frontend centric model.
 All wine results would be sent to the frontend and stored as an array in a variable.

 A javascript function would then loop over any necessary sorting functions based on the user's choices.
 Then a separate function would take those results and separate them into sub-arrays in order to be paginated.
 This ended up shaving off a significant amount of time in took to display the results.

+**TESTING**

+Added integration and unit-testing for all routes and python functions.

+Steps to run tests with VScode:

+1. Open up command pallete (Command + shift + p)
+2. Enter the following, Python: Run all tests
+3. If VScode says that testing needs to be configured, you can set it up by clicking on the prompt and choosing unittests, and then "test_" as the filename structure.
+4. Click on the "Tests" icon on the VScode sidebar.
+5. Click on the "Run All Tets" icon within the "Tests" panel.